aldor007/mort/doc/Configuration.md

 * noop - adapter that don't save image and always return that object doen't exists
 * http - adapter that call remote storage using HTTP protocol
 * s3 - adapter for Amazon S3 compatible service
+* azure - adapter for Azure Blob Storage
+* b2 - adapter for Black Base
+* google - adapter for google storage
+* oracle - adapter for oracle storage
+* sftp - adapter for sftp

 #### local-meta